yairgil/Docker-Provider/source/opentelemetry-collector-contrib/examples/tracing/README.md

 `kubectl get pods`<br/>

 #### 4. Update & Deploy
 Go to omsagent-otel.yaml (in kubernetes folder), and update "image" for the otel-collector deployment to be the docker image you just built.
-Then, run:
+Then, from the kubernetes folder, run:
 `kubectl apply -f omsagent-otel.yaml`<br/>

 Finally, it is time to emit traces and see them in Application Insights.